ShlomiRex/url-shortener-frontend/README.md

 ![API Gateway Throttling](README-assets/throttling.png)

-In order to this test, I ran a simple python script that sends 100 requests to the API Gateway and we check how many requests are successful and how many are throttled.
+In order to test this, I ran a simple python script that sends 100 requests to the API Gateway and we check how many requests are successful and how many are throttled.

 ```python
 import requests